 Backlog Grooming and Refinement

-Backlog grooming is the process of ensuring the backlog is well-organised, prioritised, and ready for upcoming iterations.
+Backlog refinement is the process of ensuring the backlog is well-organised, prioritised, and ready for upcoming iterations.
 It is the product owner’s responsibility to maintain a properly refined backlog, with stories ordered from highest to lowest priority so the team always knows what to work on next.
 Grooming sessions should be scheduled before estimation sessions to ensure the right stories are scoped and selected for the next iteration.

 Product Feedback Loop

 Product feedback is a core practice across all Agile methodologies.
-Agile emphasises delivering work in frequent increments specifically to create opportunities for stakeholders to review outputs and provide feedback.
+Agile emphasises delivering work in frequent increments, specifically to create opportunities for stakeholders to review outputs and provide feedback.
 After each iteration, stakeholders are shown a demonstration of the product so they can assess progress and inform the direction of subsequent work.

 Control Limits